usamaalidev/Note-App/README.md

 ### Add Note

-- [ ] use Sweat Alert when added successfully.
+- [x] use Sweat Alert when added successfully.
 - [ ] make description of note to be at most 3 lines.
+- [ ] Provide away to go back if someone click add by mistake or just he change his mind.

 ### Delete Note

-- [ ] Delete at once without need to refresh.
+- [x] Delete at once without need to refresh.
-- [ ] Show alert before Deleting.
+- [x] Show alert before Deleting.

 ### Update Note